madamantis-leviathan/nosqlilab/README.md

 # NoSQLi Lab (updated for 2023)

 This lab includes two NoSQL injection exercises.
 Since the base version fails to build in 2023, I removed obsolete parts of the original Dockerfile, and improved the docker-compose.
-Please note that the MongoDB image will does not work on Mac M1.
+Please note that the MongoDB image does not work on Mac M1.

 # Installation and usage